Rotator Cuff Repair

-- You may meet with a physical therapist before your surgery to discuss rehabilitation.
+- You may meet with a physical therapist before your surgery to talk about rehabilitation.

 What happens during a rotator cuff repair?

-Rotator cuff repair may be done while you are asleep under general anesthesia, or while you are awake under local or regional anesthesia.
-If regional anesthesia is used, you will have no feeling in your shoulder.
+Rotator cuff repair may be done while you're asleep under general anesthesia or while you're awake under local or regional anesthesia.
+If regional anesthesia is used, you'll have no feeling in your shoulder.
 The type of anesthesia will depend on the specific procedure being done.
-Your healthcare provider will discuss this with you in advance.
+Your provider will discuss this with you in advance.

 Generally, rotator cuff repair surgery follows this process:

-- You will be positioned on the operating table.
+- You'll be positioned on the operating table.

-- Bone spurs will be removed if they
+- Bone spurs will be removed if there are any.

 - A sterile bandage or dressing will be applied.